Sustainability at CVE

 We have a long-term commitment to help protect the planet and its people

-CVE Group B-Corp Certified
+CVE Group A Certified B-Corp

 While CVE’s main goal is to produce renewable energy, we also have a long-term commitment to help protect the planet and its people.
 CVE ensures that all our activities respect sensitive environmental areas and provide natural habitat to local wildlife.
 We see ourselves as catalysts for positive change in the towns and cities where our solar installations are located.
 We want to be true to our values and do our part; to give back to the people who live there, by beautifying their community and preserving their environmental wealth.